Agency 14: Legal

 Each of the four courts has an identical arrangement and number of seats.
 The exact arrangement of each court can therefore be illustrated using one court, in this case, building 5’s lower court that is used by married men (A).

 Within an assembly court, the 480 presidents are arranged in terms of demographic presidencies of 3.
-The 12 Regulatory Bureau’s operational presidents for married men (A) are organized into 4 demographic presidencies.
-The executive demographic presidency (13A, 14A, and 15A) sits in the highlighted seats.
+The Regulatory Bureau’s demographic presidency for married men (13A, 14A, and 15A) sits in the highlighted seats.
+Various district demographic presidencies also sit on the same row.